-- Use a simple appraisal form – we have all been there, when you are handed a 10-page document to fill in.
+- Use a simple appraisal form – We have all been there - being handed a 10-page document to fill in.
 It’s time consuming, overcomplicated and unnecessary.
-A one-page form will help you focus on the issues that really matter and not get distracted by inconsequential issues
+A one-page form will help you focus on what really matters and ensure you're not distracted by inconsequential issues.

-- Diarise the performance review meeting and do not change, reduced or cancel the meeting.
-It can be very disheartening for a team member if you cancel or cut the meeting short.
-They will feel that the performance review is unimportant to you (the manager) or at the very least less important to you than the reason they cancel or change the meeting.
+- Diarise the performance review meeting and do not change, reduce or cancel it - It can be very disheartening for a team member if you cancel or cut the meeting short.
+They may feel that the performance review is unimportant to you (the manager) or at the very least less important to you than the reason for which the meeting is changed or cancelled.

-- Make sure the performance review reflects the culture of your company.
-Timpsons is different to American Express, your accountancy firm different to other firms.
+- Make sure the performance review reflects the culture of your company - Timpsons is different to American Express, and your accountancy firm is different to other firms.
 Keep your performance review simple AND tailor it to your own firm’s culture.